 Gary Clark, ACA, BEng (Hons) was appointed to the Board on 14 October 2015 and acts as an independent non-executive director for a number of boards which cover investment funds, fund managers and investment management for a variety of financial services business including Emirates, Standard Life Aberdeen, Blackstone and ICG.
 He served as Chairman of the Jersey Fund Association from 2004 to 2007 and was Managing Director at AlB Fund Administrators Limited when it was acquired by Mourant in 2006.
 This business was sold to State Street in 2010.
 Until 1 March 2011 he was a Managing Director at State Street and their Head of Hedge Fund Services in the Channel Islands.
 Prior to this he was Managing Director of the futures broker, GNI (Channel Islands) Limited in Jersey.
 As a specialist in alternative investment funds, he was one of a number of practitioners involved in a number of significant changes to the regulatory regime for funds in Jersey, including the move to function based regulation and introduction of both Jersey's Expert Funds and Jersey's Unregulated Funds regime.

 Investment Manager

-CQS Cayman Limited Partnership ("CQS") is a limited partnership registered in the Cayman Islands.
-CQS is part of a global asset management firm with over US\$14 billion assets under management (including mandates with discretionary management, sub-investment discretionary management, investment advice, collateral management and intermediation).
+CQS (UK) LLP is a global asset management firm with over US\$18 billion assets under management (including mandates with discretionary management, sub-investment discretionary management, investment advice, collateral management and intermediation).